 When you’re shopping for bamboo-based bedding, be sure to scroll through the “materials description” in order to determine the thread count and whether the yarn is single or multi-ply.
 But here’s a pro-tip: Any sheet set that advertises a thread count of 1,000 or higher should raise a red flag, and is likely woven from less durable multi-ply yarn.

 When you’re on the hunt for bedding of any kind, you’ll find that there are three primary weave styles from which to choose: percale, sateen, and twill.
 Let’s take a look at each one, side by side.

 - Percale – This weave style is known for producing a lightweight, breathable fabric that feels soft and crisp.
 For context, many sleepers compare the feel of percale woven fabric to a freshly ironed dress shirt.
 Of all the weave styles, percale is one of the coolest.

 - Sateen – This weave style produces a thicker sheet that lies heavier on the body, ideal for folks looking to keep warm.
 Additionally, sateen bedding is beloved for its lustrous sheen and elegant draping.

 - Twill – A twill weave is known for its superior durability and distinct diagonal ribbing (this weave style is commonly found in denim jeans).
 Bamboo-bedding woven in this style will be exceptionally durable, but not as breathable as percale.

 If you’re having a hard time deciding between these weave styles, rest assured that the weave pattern does not affect the properties of bamboo itself.
 Instead, it determines how the finished fabric will look and feel on the skin.
-To better guide you in the right direction, I suggest hot sleepers aim for percale, those who prefer a silky feel shoot for sateen, and people who prioritize durability go with twill!
+To better guide you in the right direction, we suggest hot sleepers aim for percale, those who prefer a silky feel shoot for sateen, and people who prioritize durability go with twill.

 - Wash on a cold, gentle cycle with mild detergent (no bleach)